Dreepye/StarNubMain/Server/README.md

 		*- Tokens for information an colors instead of ^blue; or ^#0000CC; you could use {bl} for online {online}
 		- Illegal names and nick names are automatically changed when a player joins and sent to the starbounddata.packets.starbounddata.packets.server
 		- PVP messages are no longer starbounddata.packets.global but local
-		- Players can be whispered by any identifier, Starbound id(Changed per login), StarnubID, character name colored or not, nick name, ip, uuid
+		- Players can be whispered by any identifier, Starbound id(Changed per login), StarnubID, character NAME colored or not, nick NAME, ip, uuid
 			- Example /w 2 hey = Starbound id, /w 2s hey statnubd up, /w underbalanced hey, /w 127.0.0.1 hey who is this?

    - Commands: